 The World Food Programme was able to reach more than 1.8 million people in Mozambique after the storms.
 People like Maria, Virginia, Wonder and Shayne.

-Maria Joao is 23 years old and has three daughters.
-Before the cyclone, she and her husband caught and sold fish.
+Before the cyclone, Maria Joao and her husband caught and sold fish.
 In the aftermath, her family got warm meals from WFP at a school shelter.

 Virginia Jone provided shelter to 12 of her family members.
 WFP gave them enough rice, beans and cooking oil to last for two weeks.